Hyperfixation

 It is widely reported that people with ADHD experience hyperfixation more frequently than their neurotypical peers.

 For some people, hyperfixation can be a coping mechanism.
-People may hyperfixate on something that makes them feel more relaxed or brings them happiness.
+People may hyperfixate on something that makes them feel more relaxed or happy.

 In some cases, hyperfixation is a helpful distraction from the things stressing a person out.
 My son likes to have an Ernie, Elmo, or Count doll during stressful times.